We know the benefits of slow travel but we can't always take advantage of them.

 It’s so frustrating!

-One way is to cram as much as possible into that short vacation.
+One way is to cram as much as possible into that short vacation and see as many places as you can.

 One evening I crossed the lagoon to see the sun set over Venice.
 Watching the boats speed across the water and people get on and off gave me a strong sense of the city’s rhythm ©WOTR